nico989/SVMN/README.md

 ![Scenario 3](assets/scenario_3.png)

-In the scenario 3, the migration is handled by the remote controller which updates flows any data side.
+In the scenario 3, the migration is handled by the remote controller which updates flows in any data side.
 After hitting enter, the user can decide in which slice the migration has to be performed.
-Then, the manager m0 migrates the active server to the new one and the controller redirects the client in the slice to the new available server updating the correspondent flow.
+Then, the manager m0 migrates the active server to the new one and the controller redirects the client in the chosen slice to the new available server updating the correspondent flow.

 ### Terminal 1